+The Company executed a lease agreement in January 2013 which expired in June 2013.
 The Company exercised its option to continue the lease on a month to month basis.
 The agreement is cancellable by either party with one month notice.